myersm0/ObservableCortex.jl/README.md

 > **Note**
 > My development of this package has not kept pace with related packages that it depends on (e.g. [CorticalSurfaces](https://github.com/myersm0/CorticalSurfaces.jl)).
 Therefore you may find some incompatibility in installation and/or operation.
 I intend to make time to address these things around the end of this month (April 2024) and also to develop some further features and demos.
+>
+> ** Update August 2024 **
+>  over the last several months, I've lost fine motor control of both hands.
+I've been working on becoming proficient in a hands free workflow with Talon accessibility software.  one day I'll return to this project and bring things up to date but I can't say when.

 # ObservableCortex
 This package aims to replicate much of the functionality of [Connectome Workbench](https://humanconnectome.org/software/connectome-workbench)'s GUI software `wb_view` for viewing 3d cortical surface meshes, but with the advantages of a programmatic interface and access to all of the [Makie.jl](https://docs.makie.org/stable/) and [Observables.jl](https://juliagizmos.github.io/Observables.jl/stable/) functions for interactive 3d plotting and animations in Julia.